-The Purchase Operations Department consists of NACA Counselors, Office Directors, and office administrative staff.
-They work in NACA's many offices nationwide and are knowledgeable in housing availability and regional market trends.
+The Purchase Operations Department consists of NACA Counselors, Office Directors, Regional Directors, and office administrative staff.
+They work in NACA's many offices nationwide and are knowledgeable in housing counseling, housing availability, regional market trends and mortgage loan origination.
 They work with community leaders, the real estate community and grant programs to best serve NACA Members.
 Their focus is to NACA Qualify Members through an initial Homebuyer Workshop and one-on-one counseling.
 The Purchase Operations Department also provides free live webinars throughout the week on various topics which you are encouraged to attend.
-Go to www. naca.com to see the topics and sign up.
+Go to www.naca.com to see the topics and sign up.